LAFSC Semester Costs, 2020-21

 HOW MUCH DO I PAY & WHAT'S INCLUDED?

-Typically the only expenses LAFSC participants pay directly to the CCCU are the application fee ($50), the non-refundable confirmation fee ($300, deducted from the total housing fee at invoicing) and the $100 refundable security deposit (this is paid prior to or upon arrival at the program).
+Typically, the only expenses LAFSC participants pay directly to the CCCU are the application fee ($50), the non-refundable confirmation fee ($300, deducted from the total housing fee at invoicing), and the $200 partially-refundable housing and equipment/facilities security deposit (this is paid prior to arrival at the program).

 LAFSC Program Fees